Explorers 2022-2023

 Learned the song: “Who Did Swallow Jonah?”

-Sang along with a music CD of the song.
-This was to get the tune in their heads for when we tried playing it with the Bells later.
+Sang along with a music CD.
+This helped us to get the tune in their heads for when we tried playing it with the Bells later.

 A Whale of a Tale:

-Girls grabbed a flashlight then entered Jonah’s Whale.
-Here we heard and saw the story of Jonah through storytelling picture cards.
-The girls used the flashlights to highlight the back of each picture card text for the readers and the front of the cards for the watchers.
+Girls grabbed a flashlight then entered a giant Whale.
+Inside we sat to hear the story of Jonah through giant storytelling picture cards.
+Using our flashlights to highlight text as the girls took turn reading the story cards and to highlight the matching pictures.

 Toss Jonah Overboard Game

-Using beach towels and a knitted doll (Jonah), four girls each held a corner of the beach towel and attempted to toss Jonah from the boat (towel) into the sea (blue recycling bin–we added an eye to represent the whale or big fish that swallowed Jonah).
-It was not easy!! and when one group finally got Jonah in the blue bin everyone cheered!
-Next time we might try it with bath towels, but it was hilarious watching Jonah get wrapped up in the towel like a hammock gone wild!!
+Using beach towels and a knitted doll (Jonah), teams of four each took a corner of the beach towel and attempted to toss Jonah from the boat (towel) into the sea (blue recycling bin–we added an eye to represent the big fish that swallowed Jonah).
+It was not easy!! and when one group finally got Jonah into the blue bin everyone cheered!
+Next time we might try it with smaller bath towels, but it was hilarious watching Jonah get wrapped up in the towel like a hammock gone wild!!

 Jonah Necklace Craft